-The present auditor's Kreston Hyder Bhimji & Co, Chartered Accountants, shall stand retired on the conclusion of the 34th Annual General Meeting.
-Being eligible, they offered themselves for re-appointment and the Board of Directors have recommended their appointment as auditors of the Company for the year ending June 30, 2022, at a fee to be mutually agreed.
+The present auditor's Kreston Hyder Bhimji & Co, Chartered Accountants, shall stand retired on the conclusion of the 35th Annual General Meeting.
+Being eligible, they offered themselves for re-appointment as auditors of the Company for the year ending June 30, 2023, at a fee to be mutually agreed.